Sriracha Shrimp on Rice Recipe

 Enter your email below to join our Weekly Roundup and receive one convenient email per week with every new recipe that’s added to the site.

 *Food costs may vary and can change over time.
-The prices listed were the current prices of these ingredients when this recipe was made for this post.
+The prices listed were the current prices of these ingredients when this recipe was made at the time of this post.
 Almost all our ingredients are purchased from Walmart as we live in a small town without any other options.
-If you notice a significant price difference, please let us know at hello@freshgains.com we can update this post.
+If you notice a significant price difference, please let us know at hello@freshgains.com so we can update this post.

 FAQs About Sriracha Shrimp